Foundation

 As a result of the censorship exercised by the Portuguese Government on the novel The Gospel according to Jesus Christ (1991), vetoing its presentation to the European Literary Prize under the pretext that the book was offensive to Catholics, we transferred, my wife and I, in February 1993, our residence for the island of Lanzarote, in the Canary archipelago.
 At the beginning of that year I published the play In Nomine Dei, still written in Lisbon, from which the libretto of the opera Divara would be extracted, with music by the Italian composer Azio Corghi, premiered in Münster (Germany), in 1993.
 This was not my first collaboration with Corghi: the music of the opera Blimunda, about the novel Memorial do Convento, premiered in Milan (Italy) in 1990, is also his own.
 In 1993 I started writing a diary, Cadernos de Lanzarote, of which five volumes are published.

-In 1995 I published the novel Essay on Blindness and in 1997 Todos os Nomes and O Conto da Ilha Unknown.
+In 1995 I published the novel Blindness and in 1997 All the Names and The Tale of the Unknown Island.

 In 1995 I was awarded the Camões Prize, and in 1998 the Nobel Prize for Literature.